MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/certificates.md

 ## Range Requests

 It is not uncommon for a web server to have a very large amount of certificates.
 To improve usability of the certificates API for servers with a large amount of certificates, the endpoint supports range requests.
-Sending a HEAD request to the certificates endpoint will prompt the server to respond with the total number of certificates that are available.
+Sending a HEAD request to the certificates endpoint will prompt the server to respond with the total number of certificates that are available in the _X-Total-Count_ HTTP header.
 The certificates can then be requested in chunks by setting the *Range* header in subsequent requests.

-*Range* request for a second set of 50 certificates
+Setting the HTTP *Range* header to request a second set of 50 certificates

 ```
 Range: certificates=50-99
 ```

-# Certificate stores
+## Certificate stores

 All certificates belong to a certificate store.
-The certificate stores that are visible through the API can be retreived at the certificate stores endpoint _/api/certificates/stores_.
-This list of stores can be configured in the [application settings](../configuration/appsettings.json.md) files.
+A list of the available certificate stores can be retreived from the certificate stores endpoint _/api/certificates/stores_.
 These certificate stores have a _claims_ property which specify what operations are allowed on the certificates inside the store.
-While currently reading is the only available operation, importing, exporting, deleting, and creating certificates are planned.
+This access is configurable via the certificates section of the [application settings](../configuration/appsettings.json.md) file.
+Currently certificate stores only support read operations.
+In the future the API may support importing, exporting, deleting, and creating certificates.

 **GET** _/api/certificates/stores_